 I’ve always been drawn to this work.

 I have always been a very sensitive person… drawn to those who have been or are currently being hurt, rejected, or discriminated against.
 I can’t solve all the world’s problems, but being a therapist allows me to do what I can for people who are most in need of kindness and healing.

 I’ve practiced in a residential facility for abused teens, a domestic violence shelter in Nepal, and supportive housing for formerly homeless adults.
 I’ve also worked and supervised other therapists at a community mental health agency and partial psychiatric hospital program.

 Education and training…

 I am a Licensed Clinical Social Worker (LCSW) with a Bachelor of Arts degree in psychology and a Master of Social Work (MSW).
-I’m also certified in Eye Movement Desensitization and Reprocessing (EMDR) therapy.
+I’m also certified in Eye Movement Desensitization and Reprocessing (EMDR) and Brainspotting therapy.
 I have a passion for neuroscience research, so I’m always on the hunt for the most innovative and highly effective methods of addressing the issues that bring people to therapy.
-In addition, I have extensive training in methods that maximize EMDR therapy and facilitate its use for those who have severe and/or complex post-traumatic stress syndrome (PTSD), obsessive compulsive disorder (OCD), spirituality issues, dissociation, addictions, problems with emotional regulation, relationship/couples issues, brain dysregulation, and chronic pain and illness.
+In addition, I have extensive training in methods that maximize EMDR and Brainspotting therapy, and facilitate its use for those who have severe and/or complex post-traumatic stress syndrome (PTSD), obsessive compulsive disorder (OCD), spirituality issues, dissociation, addictions, problems with emotional regulation, relationship/couples issues, brain dysregulation, and chronic pain and illness.